Five Best Dog Breeds From Africa

 Some puppies are born without a ridge at all, and they cannot compete in dog shows.

-The Rhodesian Ridgeback lives about 10 or 11 years.
-They should be trained and socialized but during those years will make an excellent companion.
+Since these dogs are so powerful they do need to be socialized and obedience trained.
+The Rhodesian Ridgeback lives about 10 or 11 years, and during those years will make an excellent companion.

 The Basenji is a small dog (only about 11 kilos, or 24 pounds) and the best known African dog for several reasons.
 They do not bark but do have a howl/yodel.
 They only come into heat once a year, unlike most breeds which do so every six months.
 Basenjis also have an unusual twist to their tail, a unique squint, and a personality different than most domestic dogs.